-Visual Assist supports private and shared VA Snippets.
-Private VA Snippets are created during installation of Visual Assist, and are stored locally.
-Shared VA Snippets are created from a copy of private VA Snippets, and are stored in a shared location.
+Visual Assist supports private VA Snippets, which are shared among all IDEs for a single developer, and shared VA Snippets, which are stored in a public location and shared among multiple users of Visual Assist.
+Private VA Snippets are created during installation of Visual Assist; they are stored locally, in %APPDATA%.
+Shared VA Snippets can be created from a copy of the private VA Snippets of a single developer.

 Shared snippets with shortcuts have precedence over private snippets with identical shortcuts.
-If there exists a shared VA Snippet with the shortcut "if", it will appear in listboxes before private snippets with the same "if".
+If there exists a shared VA Snippet with the shortcut "if", it will appear in listboxes before private snippets with the same "if" shortcut.

 If private VA snippets for refactoring and suggestions-for-type exist, they have precedence over shared versions.
-Currently, the only way to give precedence to shared refactoring and suggestions-for-type is to configure sharing, and then delete private versions of the snippets; only in this case does VA not automatically recreate private versions.
-(Feature request to always give precedence to shared VA snippets is case 1008.)
+Currently, the only way to give precedence to shared refactoring and suggestions-for-type is to configure sharing, and then delete private versions of the snippets; only in this case does Visual Assist not automatically recreate private versions.

-If shared VA Snippets do not exist for a given programming language, Visual Assist uses private VA Snippets only.
+If shared VA Snippets do not exist for a given programming language, Visual Assist uses only private VA Snippets.
 Hence, there is no need to create shared VA Snippets for all programming languages.

-To use a shared set of VA Snippets, create the following string value (REG_SZ) in the registry and set it to the directory where the shared VA Snippets reside.
+To share a set of VA Snippets among users, create the following string value (REG_SZ) in the registry for each user of Visual Assist, and set the entry's value to the directory where the shared VA Snippets reside.
 The directory can be local, on a mapped network drive, or on a network share.

 Create Shared VA Snippets

-A simple way to create a set of shared snippets is to:
+A simple way to create a set of shared VA Snippets is to:

-- Backup your current VA Snippets, for the programming languages of interest.
-You can find your VA Snippets in .tpl files in:
+- Backup your private VA Snippets, for the programming languages whose snippets you want to share.
+You can find VA Snippets in .tpl files in:

-- Use the VA Snippet editor within Visual Assist to create/edit what will become the shared VA Snippets.
-Be sure to delete VA Snippets you do not want to share, as they will have precedence over private versions.
+- Use the VA Snippet editor within Visual Assist to create/edit your private snippets so they are applicable to multiple users.
+Be sure to delete VA Snippets that you do not want to share, as shared snippets have precedence over private versions.

-- Copy the modified VA Snippets to the directory you set in the registry.
+- Copy the modified VA Snippets to your shared directory.

 - Restore your private VA Snippets.

 Set permissions of files containing shared VA Snippets to read-only so users are unable to edit them.
-When read-only, users are able to copy shared VA Snippets and make private versions, but precedence of VA Snippets with shortcuts still favors the shared versions.
+When read-only, users are able to copy shared VA Snippets to make private versions, albeit shared VA Snippets with shortcuts have precedence over shared versions.

-In the unlikely event the directory in which shared VA Snippets is writeable, create empty, read-only tpl files for unused programming languages so users do not inadvertently create shared versions.
+In the unlikely event the directory in which shared VA Snippets is writeable, create empty, read-only tpl files for unused programming languages to prevent users from inadvertently creating shared versions.